Glazzes/react-native-zoom-toolkit/docs/docs/components/snapbackzoom.md

 ```

 ::: tip Important
-`SnapbackZoom` resizes its own dimensions not your component's ones, remember to use `{width: '100%', height: '100%'}` for images and videos so they cover the entire area of `SnapBackZoom` as it resizes.
+`SnapbackZoom` resizes its own dimensions not your component's ones, remember to use `{width: '100%', height: '100%'}` for images and videos so they cover the entire area of `SnapbackZoom` as it resizes.
 :::

 At a scale of one your image is a tile of 200x200 pixel size, in other words a square, but at a scale two it resizes to 340x200 pixel size becoming a rectangle matching with the image's aspect ratio.